Signatures of alternating group actions with non-zero quotient genus: The case when periods are divisible by small primes

-The previous proof relied only on the size of the support of $c$ being at least $n-3$.
-Later, in the one period case, we will use that result more generally, so we state it here.
+When $r=1$, the previous proof relied only on the size of the support of $c$ being at least $n-3$.
+Later, in the one period case, we will use that corollary more generally, so we state it here.

 \begin{cor} For $n \geq 40$, if $A_n$ contains an element of order $k$ whose support has size at least $n-3$, then $[1;k]$ is an actual signatures for $A_n$. \end{cor}